 For exploratory benchmarking, you can always write code as if a large number of pixels were present, and time the result.
 The extra output bits will simply be ignored by the strip (or you can even test with no NeoPixels connected at all).

-One option is to use a different LED type, such as our LPD8806 strips or WS2801 pixels.
+One option is to use a different LED type, such as our DotStar or LPD8806 strips, or WS2801 pixels.
 These can be driven at higher data rates, though they do have some other tradeoffs with respect to NeoPixels (cost, color resolution and/or pixel density).

-Another is to develop your own code for a more capable microcontroller or an FPGA that drives multiple NeoPixel strips in parallel.
-One such project — OctoWS2811 for the Teensy 3.0 microcontroller — is shown later.
+Another is to develop your own code on a more capable microcontroller or an FPGA that drives multiple NeoPixel strips in parallel.
+One such project — OctoWS2811 for the Teensy 3 microcontroller — is shown later.
 This sort of thing is a complex undertaking and not recommended for beginners.
-And even among more experienced programmers, there’s often an unreasonable over-emphasis on data rates when the real bottlenecks lie elsewhere…don’t dwell on this too much unless you can confirm it’s a problem.
+And even among more experienced programmers, there’s often an unreasonable over-emphasis on data rates when the real bottlenecks lie elsewhere…don’t dwell on this too much unless you can confirm it’s the root of the problem.

-FadeCandy: also for Teensy 3.0.
-Doesn’t support as many pixels as OctoWS2811, but adds smooth interpolation and other features for the color-persnickety.
+- FadeCandy: also for Teensy 3.0.
+Doesn’t support as many pixels as OctoWS2811, but adds dithering and smooth interpolation for color purists.